sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 ### Future

-Zig still not at 1.0 release.
+Zig isn't at 1.0 release yet.
 This matters a lot.
 But this also keeps things quite honest, so when that stable release finally arrives, Any architect can make a solid decision, able to endure over the years.

 I think it's a matter of time now to see the ecosystem around zig grows enormously.
 It's dead easy to publish, to write, test and reach other people